nimvriotis/saas-conversion-funnel-analysis/README.md

 ## Limitations

 - Synthetic dataset, not real-world data
-- Simplified revenue model (no churn or LTV)
+- Revenue is simplified and does not include subscription cancellations or long-term customer value
-- No time-based trend or cohort analysis
+- No time-based or cohort analysis
-- External business factors not included
+- External business factors (e.g. pricing changes, campaigns) are not included
-- User behavior modeled with controlled probabilities
+- User behavior is simulated using predefined probabilities
-- Power BI dashboard is provided as a `.pbix` file only, since the free version of Power BI does not support publishing or sharing dashboards online
+- The Power BI dashboard is provided as a `.pbix` file only, since the free version does not support online sharing

 ---

 ## Next Steps

-- Cohort and retention analysis
+- Analyze user behavior over time (cohort analysis)
-- Time-to-conversion analysis
+- Measure time between funnel steps
-- Churn and lifetime value modeling
+- Improve revenue analysis (include cancellations and long-term value)
-- Behavioral segmentation
+- Segment users based on behavior
-- A/B testing simulations
+- Test improvements using A/B simulations

 ---